In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Results

 Comparing the Nb-O states upon \SI{300}{\degreeCelsius} and \SI{400}{\degreeCelsius} anneals, in the first case the Nb\textsuperscript{+2} state (corresponding to NbO oxide) still remained on the surface while in the latter only the chemical states corresponding to oxygen interstices were left.

-The maxima in the time dependence of the relative peak areas of the respective chemical states were observed during the heating-up, i.e. when the baking temperature was not reached.
-Since the similar maxima were observed in the kinetics of the niobium oxide reduction at constant temperatures \autocite{king1990kinetic}, it can be concluded that the maxima are inherent to the kinetics of the formation and dissolution processes of niobium oxides. \\
+The maxima of the relative peak areas in Figure \ref{fig:Components_area} were observed during the heating-up, i.e. when the baking temperature was not reached.
+Since similar maxima were observed in the kinetics of the niobium oxide reduction at constant temperatures \autocite{king1990kinetic}, it can be concluded that the maxima are inherent to the kinetics of formation and dissolution processes of niobium oxides.